Russia's Putin accuses U.S. of raising risk of nuclear war

 “If, God forbid, something like that were to happen, it would lead to the end of all civilization and maybe also the planet,” said Putin.

-The annual event, Putin’s 14th of its kind, is used by the Russian leader to burnish his leadership credentials and send messages to foreign allies and foes.
+But though Putin criticized Washington, he made clear that he still hoped to meet Trump sometime soon, saying it was important the two leaders discussed issues such as arms control.

+With relations between Moscow and Washington strained by everything from Ukraine to hacking allegations, Putin said he did not know when a meeting with Trump might take place however.

 Putin won a landslide re-election victory in March, giving him six more years in power.
-That will take his political dominance of Russia to nearly a quarter of a century, until 2024, by which time he will be 71.

-Though he faces no serious political threat for now, plans to sharply raise the pension age saw his approval rating fall to below 60 percent for the first time in five years according to a poll published by the Levada Centre last month.
+Although he faces no serious political threat for now, plans to sharply raise the pension age saw his approval rating fall to below 60 percent for the first time in five years.

-Putin, 66, has been in power, either as president or prime minister, since 1999.

-Additional reporting by Polina Ivanova, Tom Balmforth, Darya Korsunksaya, Masha Tsvetkova, Elena Fabrichnaya, Maria Kiselyova, Ekaterina Golubkova, Vladimir Soldatkin; Writing by Andrew Osborn; Editing by Tom Balmforth
+Additional reporting by Gabrielle Tetrault-Farber, Polina Ivanova, Tom Balmforth, Darya Korsunksaya, Masha Tsvetkova, Elena Fabrichnaya, Maria Kiselyova, Ekaterina Golubkova, Vladimir Soldatkin, Andrey Ostroukh; Writing by Andrew Osborn; Editing by Jon Boyle